 However, to the untrained eye, one might describe Nancy’s studio as chaotic (her word), cluttered with leather and fabric samples during the design phase of a vintage handbag.
 This seemingly messy environment is what allows Nancy to mix and match the traditional fabrics with the perfect leather and accessory combinations.

 Nancy practices slow, sustainable fashion.

 The mission behind Nancy Newman Textiles is to “Save the planet one purse at a time.”
 She is accomplishing this goal by mindfully using textiles that were destined for the landfill and by honouring and continuing old textile traditions.
 Nancy explains her choice is to use leather, and not ‘vegan leather’ in her handbags.
 “This is a conscious choice for me because once the leather finally ends up in the landfill, it will decompose in a matter of months, where the polyurethane will be there for over 100 years.”

-If a customer just purchased a vintage fabric handbag from Nancy Newman Textiles and asked you how they might spend a weekend in rural Ontario what would you recommend:
+If a customer just purchased a vintage fabric handbag, and asked how they might spend a weekend in rural Ontario what would you recommend:

 “Uxbridge, Ontario has a vibrant arts community, and it is a place where you always meet someone you know when you are out.”

 Go for coffee at Nexus a newer cafe in town, with excellent hot drinks and friendly owners.

 Have breakfast at Scrambles connected to the Foxbridge Golf Club, this restaurant is a great place to get a home-cooked – simple breakfast at a terrific price.

 The Tin Cup Caffe is the best place in town for lunch with their tasty soups, perfect coffees and the friendliest staff around.